patricknelson/silverstripe-gridfieldlimititems/README.md

 });
 ```

-**Warning:** Since this will modify a relation as a component, it's best to ensure that the relation itself is not being
-modified by any other components, such as a paginator.
+**Warning:** Since this will modify a relation as a component, it's best to ensure that the relation itself is not being modified by any other components, such as a aginator.
 If you are using the standard `GridFieldConfig_RelationEditor` you
 will need to remove that component.
 For example:

 ```php